Skip to main content

 About

-Here is some important information about how Finaloop built the opening balances for 2024 and what to do if there are variances between Finaloop and the tax return balance:
+Here is some important information about how Finaloop built your opening balances and what to do if there are variances between Finaloop and the tax return balance:

 Source of opening balances

-Finaloop determined 2024 opening balances (closing balances as of December 31, 2023) using verified data from independent sources of truth, including:
+Finaloop determined opening balances (closing balances as of December 31 of the previous year) using verified data from independent sources of truth, including:

 • Banks